savil/savil.github.com/_drafts/2018-01-25-stanford-bpase-twooheighteen-day-two.md

 * previous constructions
 * simple construction based on function inversion

-* prover
+goal: prover must convince the verifier that it is using N space.
-* verifier has O(1) communications with prover, ideally, for challenge
+* verifier has O(1) communications with prover, ideally, for challenge-response protocol
 * prover uses O(n) space and O(1) communication
+* verifier then uses O(1) cpu to verify the proof.

-* attacker could use
+* attacker could use T time instead of S space.
+* security follows if:
+  * either, S = N space before exec
+  * or, T = N time in exec

 * known proofs of space:
   * graph pebelling. is asymptotically optimal
-     * is complicated, cannot be made non-interactive
+     * is complicated, cannot be made non-interactive when used in blockchains

-* inverting random functions
+* this work: inverting random functions
   * simple and practically efficient
   * proof holds unconditionally in the random oracle model
   * disadvantage: not asymptotically optimal